MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1e--kmode-exception-not-handled.md

 If a driver is listed by name within the bug check message, disable or remove that driver.
 Disable or remove any drivers or services that were recently added.
 If the error occurs during the startup sequence, and the system partition is formatted with NTFS file system, you might be able to use Safe Mode to disable the driver in Device Manager.

 Check the System Log in Event Viewer for additional error messages that might help pinpoint the device or driver that is causing bug check 0x1E.
-You should also run hardware diagnostics, especially the memory scanner, supplied by the system manufacturer.
+Also run hardware diagnostics, especially the memory scanner, supplied by the system manufacturer.
 For details on these procedures, see the owner's manual for your computer.

 The error that generates this message can occur after the first restart during Windows Setup, or after Setup is finished.
 A possible cause of the error is a system BIOS incompatibility.
 BIOS problems can be resolved by upgrading the system BIOS version.